 - Knock it off!
 You’re making so much noise I can’t concentrate.

 - If you don’t knock it off I’m going to leave — you’re teasing was fun for the first hour but now I’m tired.

 - Did you see the boxing match last night?
-Pacman knocked him out in the third round.
+Pacman knocked out Ricky Hatton in the second round.

-- Yesterday at 7 PM I took some cold medicine and it knocked me out until the morning.
+- Yesterday, at 7 PM I took some cold medicine and it knocked me out until 7 AM the next morning.

-knock someone up (knock up someone) (slang): to get someone pregnant.
+knock someone up (knock up someone) (rude, slang): to get someone pregnant.